Skip main menu

 Will I need to speak Danish before arriving in Denmark?

-You do not have to speak any Danish before signing a contract – English or German will do.
+You do not have to speak Danish before signing a contract – English or German will do.

-Most Danes speak English fluently, but learning Danish is still necessary for all healthcare personnel, as clear communication is crucial in healthcare.
+Most Danes speak English fluently, but learning Danish is necessary for all healthcare personnel, as clear communication is crucial in healthcare.

 If you have questions